bitemyapp/teef/posts/2014-08-22-url-shortener-in-haskell.md

 ---
-title: URL Shortener in 45 lines of Haskell
+title: URL Shortener in 43 lines of Haskell
 ---

 Written in Scotty.
 Code is really bad, forgive me.

-Edit: 43 lines

 ```haskell
 module Main where